 At this point, you must be thinking- How to charge a cordless drill battery without a charger?

-Well, it’s simple, you have to charge it via other batteries, or you have to make a charger of your own.
+Well, it’s simple, you have to charge it via other batteries, or you have to make a battery charger of your own.

 How to Charge a Cordless Drill Battery Without a Charger